anze3db/blog/_posts/2024-06-12-sqlite-django-config.md

 image: assets/cards/2024-06-12-sqlite-django-config.png
 ---

 The default SQLite configuration in Django is not ideal for running your application in production.
-SQLite comes optimized for embededd low concurrency systems out of the box, which is the exact opposite of what your Django application is supposed to do.
+SQLite is optimized for embedded low-concurrency systems out of the box, which is the exact opposite of what your Django application is supposed to do.

 Luckily, you can improve concurrency by tweaking a few settings.
 See how to do it based on the version of Django that you are currently running: